bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 ## expo-sample-app

 If your React Native comes with an Expo framework, it does not contain any native elements.
-This sample app shows an primary and deploy workflow, where the primary workflow contains our `[BETA] Expo Eject` and `Recreate user schemes` Steps. `[BETA] Expo Eject` Step generates the necessary native elements to your projects using the [Expo Development CLI.](https://docs.expo.io/versions/latest/introduction/installation#local-development-tool-expo-cli)
+This sample app shows a primary and deploy workflow, where the primary workflow contains our `[BETA] Expo Eject` and `Recreate user schemes` Steps. `[BETA] Expo Eject` Step generates the necessary native elements to your projects using the [Expo Development CLI.](https://docs.expo.io/versions/latest/introduction/installation#local-development-tool-expo-cli)

 {% include message_box.html type="important" title="Do you have an Expo account?" content=" This step requires your Expo username and password.
 Head over to Expo to create an account or keep them handy when setting the `[BETA] Expo Eject` Step input fields.